I’m not the type of person that talks too much and, to be honest, I’m not a fan of a big crowd either.

 6. Start Earning as a Professional Transcriber

 I don’t know many transcribers with introverted personalities.
 But I can tell you for sure that converting speech to text is a great way to make money online.

 If you use platforms such like Rev and Transcribe Me, chances are you’ll rarely talk to the team at the company, although it would be wise to do so once in a while.

 It’s the same case if you’re working with direct clients.
 But they may need your attention for a chat, so you’ll need to be a little flexible.

 Do keep in mind that transcriptionist earn based on audio minutes, with the rate per hour ranging from one transcription company to another.

-Social media managers are in demand.
+Social media managers such as facebook ads managers are in demand.
 So even if you’re not a social individual in person, at least you can get a little social on social media platforms.